pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 </table>

 It does not work well with other diagonals, either.
 Every other hash code for the diagonal `y = x + 1` will be 1, every fourth -- 3, and so on.
+The codes for the diagonal `y = x + 8` come in groups of eight identical values, and so on.
-Patterns in a `Life` game often contain diagonal lines or develop in a diagonal direction, so this behaviour is quite bad for performance.
+Patterns in a `Life`
+game often contain diagonal lines or develop in a diagonal direction, so this behaviour is quite bad for performance.
 The `counts` map suffers especially badly, since it contains both (`x-1`, `y-1`) and (`x+1`, `y+1`) keys for every live cell (`x`, `y`), and that cell itself is very likely to feature as a key as well.